sssssy/ML-MNIST/README.md

 	MNIST_data: Automatically downloaded by input_Data.py, including 4 zipped floders, which contain all the basic data sets.

-	read_data.py: Self-made unzipping binary data set codes.Used to get random test data to show the model visually.
+	read_data.py: Self-made program to unzip binary data set.Used to get random test data to show the model visually.

+	test-images.idx3-ubyte: Unzipped from MNIST_data separately.
+Will be used in read_data.py.

+	mnist.py(main): To run this model.